 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+This will also help if/when responding to any complaints about the way a case has been handled by the school.
 Information should be kept confidential and stored securely.
 It is good practice to keep concerns and referrals in a separate child protection file for each child.
 If in doubt about recording requirements staff should discuss with the Designated Safeguarding Lead.